 Eclectic collections and exhibitions across the city mean there’s something for every type of art enthusiast to love.

-- Though it was originally founded as a pop-up museum in 2012, there was a powerful demand for a museum in the city devoted explicitly to design, so the Chicago Design Museum is now a permanent fixture.
-Currently under construction, the museum re-opens with its next exhibition, HEY!
-PLAY!
-Games in Modern Culture!
-On October 20th.
+- Though it was originally founded as a pop-up museum in 2012, there was a powerful demand for a museum in the city devoted explicitly to design, so the Design Museum of Chicago is now a year-round fixture.
+There are three new shows each year and admission is free, with a $5 suggested donation.

 - The Art Institute of Chicago is a gorgeous Beaux-Arts building that was built in 1893 for the World’s Fair.
 Inside, it features a diverse and engaging collection.
 Its famed modern art collection includes masterpieces like Grant Wood’s American Gothic and Edward Hopper’s Nighthawks.